digidem/bkd-tree/readme.md

 all the maximum values for each dimension.
 In 2d, the bbox is `[minX,minY,maxX,maxY]`, or the more familiar `[west,south,east,north]`.

+Values exactly on the border are included in the results.

 # install

 ```